MsftKing/qr-code-component-main/README.md

 ![Design preview for the QR code component coding challenge](./design/desktop-preview.jpg)

+These are the provided instructions from Frontend Mentor.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.